alex-shpak/hugo-book/README.md

   # Set source repository location.
   # Used for 'Last Modified' and 'Edit this page' links.
   BookRepo = 'https://github.com/alex-shpak/hugo-book'

+  # Specifies commit portion of the link to the page's last modified commit hash for 'doc' page
+  # type.
+  # Required if 'BookRepo' param is set.
+  # Value used to construct a URL consisting of BookRepo/BookCommitPath/<commit-hash>
+  # Github uses 'commit', Bitbucket uses 'commits'
+  BookCommitPath = 'commit'

   # Enable 'Edit this page' links for 'doc' page type.
   # Disabled by default.
 Uncomment to enable.
 Requires 'BookRepo' param.